rbannist/ContainersOnAzure_IntroLab/README.md

 ```
 sudo docker run --name go_order_sb -p 8080:8080 --network=host -e DATABASE="<your cosmodb username from step 1>" -e PASSWORD="<your cosmodb password from step 1>" -e INSIGHTSKEY="<you app insights key from step 2>" -e SOURCE="localhost"  -i -t shanepeckham/go_order_sb
 ```
 Note, the application runs on port 8080 which we will bind to the host as well (-p switch).
-However, we're running the container directly on the 'host network' as well in his example (172.31.0.0/24) in order to access it from the neighbouring windows machine(s).
+However, we're running the container directly on the 'host network' as well in this example (i.e. on 172.31.0.0/24) in order to access it from the neighbouring windows machine(s).

 If you wish to explore docker host's networks enter the following commands